 - Rembrandt and the Golden Age: Dutch Paintings from the National Gallery of Art, The Chrysler Museum of Art, Norfolk, 1997, unnumbered brochure, repro.

-- Rank and Status in the Age of Rembrandt and Vermeer, Museum of Fine Arts, Boston, and The Nelson-Atkins Museum of Art, Kansas City, 2015-2016.
+- Class Distinctions: Dutch Painting in the Age of Rembrandt and Vermeer, Museum of Fine Arts, Boston; The Nelson-Atkins Museum of Art, Kansas City, 2015-2016, no. 51, repro.

 The painting is on a single-board panel with a vertical grain.
 The original chisel marks are visible on the back.
 The ground is a smooth, light brown layer of medium thickness.
 It is allowed to show through the thinly applied paint layers.
 In the sky the paint was applied more thickly, with low impasto and strong brushwork.